Freelance Rate Calculator for New York Freelancers

 NY-specific cost realities: - Health insurance: NY State of Health premiums for a single 40-year-old without subsidy run $600-1,100/month - Coworking / office: WeWork, Industrious, Convene single desks $400-900/month; private offices $1,500-4,500/month - Freelance Isn't Free Act (FIFA): NYC ordinance requires written contracts for engagements $800+ and pays within 30 days; treble damages plus attorney fees for non-compliance โ a useful collections lever - Self-funded retirement: SEP-IRA up to 25% of net SE income capped at $72,000 (2026), Solo 401(k) combined up to $72,000 (or $80,000 if 50+)

 Worked example: a Brooklyn-based UX consultant targeting $130k take-home after all taxes, 1,150 billable hours/year.
-Pre-tax revenue needed โ $245,000 (47% effective combined burden); hourly rate โ $215/hour, day rate โ $1,700, weekly retainer โ $7,500.
+Pre-tax revenue needed โ $245,000 (47% effective combined burden); hourly rate โ $215/hour and day rate โ $1,700; derive any weekly retainer yourself by multiplying the day rate by committed days.

 The S-corp election typically breaks even around $85-110k SE profit for NY freelancers given state-level admin overhead.
 For specifics, the NY Department of Taxation and Finance Personal Income Tax guidance and IRS Schedule SE instructions are authoritative.